shadow-jpg/Social-Network/README.md

 fixed issue with changing data on changeSecurity  get 09/04 decided 09/05

+fixed of application and home same link on your messages 09/05 ????

 -----------------------------------------------------------------------

 NEED to fix filter and non-working pictures

-need fix of application and home same link

 NEED to add more modifications of admin and variants of use 09/04